mirisuzanne/miriamsuzanne/content/who.rst

 Bio
 ===

-**Eric A. Meyer** is a multimedia artist.
+**Eric A. Meyer** likes making things and sharing them.
-Former Artistic Director of `New World Arts`_, and Technical Director of `The Lida Project`_, he is now a designer/developer at `OddBird`_, musician with `Teacup Gorilla`_, sucker for `Vicious Trap`_, and member of the `Denver Poets' Theatre`_.
+Former Artistic Director of `New World Arts`_, and Technical Director of `The Lida Project`_, he is now a designer & web developer at `OddBird`_, musician with `Teacup Gorilla`_, sucker for `Vicious Trap`_, and member of the `Denver Poets' Theatre`_.

-He is the author of two forthcoming novels —
+Eric is the author of two forthcoming novels —
 *Into the Green Green Mud* and
 *Variations on Riding Side Saddle* — and many original performances including